 1 cinnamon stick

 1/4 inch piece ginger root, peeled and sliced thin

 1/4 teaspoon black peppercorns

 7 cups water

-Overall, coffee may have some health benefits depending on the person and situation but it should never be relied on as a way to wake up and if you do feel that you "need" it every morning, it would be a great time to quit cold turkey.
+Overall, coffee may have some health benefits depending on the person and situation, but it shouldn't be relied upon as a way to wake up.
+If you do feel that you "need" it every morning, it's a great time to quit cold turkey.
 Then you can reintroduce it occasionally as you like.
-Remember to use your dollars wisely and tell coffee distributors that you support fair trade, shade grown and locally roasted blends!
-Better for you and better for the world.
-Let us know your thoughts on coffee and all the delicious coffee substitutes that you've tried and love (or didn't love)!
+Remember to use your dollars wisely and tell coffee distributors that you support fair trade, shade-grown and locally roasted blends.

 Written by Clean Team